 Firstly, the TDS reads, “Mold Killing Primer is for use on non-porous interior and exterior.”
 Any material that requires encapsulation by a remediation company will be porous and therefore conducive to mold growth, mainly plywood and lumber.
 The Porous characteristic of a conducive material is what generally allows the material in question to grow mold.
 Material that is non-porous is typically non-conducive and is able to be wiped or scrubbed clean, such as metal, concrete and plastic.

 Second, the label reads “Do not apply when air or surface temperature is below 50°F,” this would typically eliminate all winter attic remediation.

 Third, the label implies that this is a first coat product and requires a top coat to complete the system and cover any stains.
-That is because the material is as the label states, a primer.

 1) Although the TDS lists attics as acceptable locations for use, please clarify the use of this product as wooden assemblies where this product would be used are porous.
 RESPONSE: This product can be used in a variety of buildings and their location, however, the material is not approved for use on porous materials in these locations, including wood.

 2) Will Zinsser block staining or bleed-through of mold stains?
 RESPONSE: It is not recommended that Zinsser be used without a stain blocking application, such as BIN product.